awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 A database data source has the following limitations:
 + You can only specify an allow list for a database data source\.
 You can't specify a deny list\.
 + You can only specify groups\.
 You can't specify individual users for the allow list\.
-+ The database column should be string containing a semicolon delimited list of groups\.
++ The database column should be a string containing a semicolon delimited list of groups\.

 ## User context filtering for Confluence data sources<a name="context-filter-confluence"></a>